 is to intensify the exchange of ideas regarding the current state-of-the-art/the state-of-the-practice and future research directions regarding architecture consistency, architecture recovery and restoration and ways to prevent and mitigate against architecture erosion.
 The workshop targets all software engineering researchers and practitioners interested in discussing ideas regarding these topics and shaping future research related to them.

-This year, the workshop will host 2 sessions with Architects of Open Source systems, where they will interact with researchers and their tools to derive/recover architectural views of their systems, to evaluate those views and to provide their own preferred architectural views of the systems”.
+Like in the previous year, the workshop will again host “hands-on” architecting sessions in which architects of open source system will interact with researchers and tools to derive/recover architectural views of their systems.
 Attendees wishing to partake in these sessions will be asked to submit an agenda to the workshop organizers in advance.

-We are looking forward to seeing you in Copenhagen!
+We are looking forward to seeing you in Canterbury!